 - Be prepared to explain your short-term (post-graduation) and long-term career plans as specifically as possible and to demonstrate your creativity.
 Log into the application to see specific questions for the current application round.

-- Instructions will be included in an email sent to your recommenders after you enter the person's contact information in the Recommender section.
-Be sure to alert your recommender to look for an email from Vanderbilt.
+- Your recommenders will receive an email with instructions after you enter their contact information in the application.
+Be sure to alert your recommenders to look for an email from Vanderbilt.

-Based on application screening, candidates may be invited to continue the application process with an in-person or video interview.
-Interview invitations are sent via email with instructions on how to schedule an interview convenient to you.
+- After review of application materials, candidates may be invited to continue the application process with an evaluative interview.
+Interview invitations are sent via email with instructions on how to schedule an interview.